dirv/java-chat/README.md

 ### Simple

-* Add helpful messages for both client and server
+* Helpful stdout messages for both client and server
+* Alert users when someone registers
-* Add a disconnect message and alert all clients when someone joins or leaves
+* Disconnect message and alert user leaves
-* TODO
+* Ping message that auto-disconnects after a period of silence

 ### More involved

-TODO
+* Add support for multiple rooms
+* Add a moderator role that has the ability to kick users
+* Add support for password-protected user accounts
+* Allow communication via websockets with a web frontend
+* Client command to list all users

+## Contributing

+Contributions (of all forms) are most welcome.
+Please submit pull requests in the normal fashion or contact me directly.